-These super cute Easter Chick Cupcakes which are really easy to create – and lots of fun too!
-Our decorated Easter cupcakes are off the scale cute – if I do say so myself – with their dinky wings and fluffy feathers to top their head!
+These super cute Easter Chick Cupcakes are really easy to create – and lots of fun too!
+These decorated Easter cupcakes are off the scale cute – if I do say so myself – with their dinky wings and fluffy feathers to top their head!

 Character cupcakes, like these Easter themed ones, always bring a smile to people’s face.
 Although they do take a little longer to decorate than those finished with a piped swirl of frosting, that extra time is definitely worth the effort.
-I can imagine these flying off (though not literally) at a charity bake sale as well as being the perfect addition to an Easter party!
+I can imagine these flying off the stand (though not literally) at a charity bake sale as well as being the perfect addition to an Easter party!